The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 ~~~~~~~~~~~

 Information messages may be used for reporting metrics, quality of
 results, or program status to the user.
-Any messages which indicate
+Any message which indicates
 runtime problems, such as potential faulty input or other internal
 program issues, should be issued at a higher status level.

-Example messages for this status level:
+Example Information messages:

 ::